 - Seal leaky ductwork: Depends on house size.

-5. Heat Pump Won’t Turn on After Changing Thermostat
+5. Heat Pump Isn’t Starting After Upgrading the Thermostat

-If your heat pump won’t turn on after switching the thermostat, the problem is probably linked to your new thermostat.
-While you can use just about any thermostat with a furnace, the same isn’t true for heat pumps, especially if you have backup or emergency heating.
+If your heat pump won’t turn on after switching the thermostat, the problem is probably connected to your new thermostat.
+While you can use just about any thermostat with a furnace, the same isn’t accurate for heat pumps, especially if you have backup or emergency heating.

-You can test your new thermostat by changing the fan mode to “on.”
-If you don’t hear the blower motor running in your air handler, there’s probably an issue with the thermostat.
+You can check your new thermostat by switching the fan mode to “on.”
+If you don’t hear the blower motor start in your air handler, there’s probably a problem with the thermostat.

 - Wiring was done wrong.